webrcade/webrcade-docs/docs/advanced/archive-manifests.md

-# Archive Manifests
+# Package Archive Manifests

-The webЯcade archive manifest format was developed to reduce the amount of memory required by applications (emulators and engines) whose content is a set of files packaged in a single archive (`.zip`) file.
+The webЯcade package archive manifest format was developed to reduce the amount of memory required by applications (emulators and engines) whose content is a set of files packaged in a single archive (`.zip`) file.
 Examples of applications that utilize archive files include [Quake](../../apps/engines/quake/) and [ScummVM](../../apps/engines/scummvm/).

 !!! important
-    The  webЯcade editor's [repackage archive tool](../editor/tools/repackage-archive.md) can be used to automatically generate archive manifests.
+    The  webЯcade editor's [repackage archive tool](../editor/tools/repackage-archive.md) can be used to automatically generate package archive manifests.

-The webЯcade archive manifest is a (`.json`) file that includes a list (manifest) of URLs to all of the other files that are required for the game, etc. WebЯcade will parse the manifest and then proceed to download and assemble all of the pieces required to play the content.
+The webЯcade package archive manifest is a (`.json`) file that includes a list (manifest) of URLs to all of the other files that are required for the game, etc. WebЯcade will parse the manifest and then proceed to download and assemble all of the pieces required to play the content.